Bristol Pest Control: 0117 369 2709

 Venom extraction devices work better than any other form of remedy we have tried, and we’ve tried quite a few.

-The swelling and any remaining pain soon give way to intense itching and after 2 – 7 days is completely gone.
+The swelling and any remaining pain soon give way to intense itching.
+After 2 – 7 days discomfort has usually gone.

 We are all different, and the ways in which our bodies react to a given antigen will vary.
 The outcomes of stings can be severe, especially for those at risk of anaphylactic shock.
 Never be afraid to alert qualified medical professionals if you have concerns.